This page was updated on 06 January 2021. To view changes, please see page updates

 Taking Responsibility: A Roadmap for Queensland Child Protection, p.
 251

-The most common form of placements involves family-based care, where children live with approved foster or kinship carers.
+The most common form of care arrangement involves family-based care, where children live with approved foster or kinship carers.

 Short-term carers provide ongoing, daily care to children for up to two years while Child Safety works towards reunifying the child with their family.
 Carers also work closely with Child Safety to support safe, regular contact between the child and their family.

 When children can’t return to live with their parent, long-term care gives them a safe and stable home until they are 18 years of age or beyond.